Reed Palm Indoor Care: The Ultimate Guide to Growing Chamaedorea Seifrizii Indoors

 Brown leaves

 The lower leaves in Reed Palm may turn brown and droop due to age; remove by cutting and not pulling.
-However, if browning is general and accompanied by rotting, the reason is root-rot disease which is promoted by soggy soil.
+However, if browning is general and accompanied by rotting, the reason is root-rot which is promoted by soggy soil.

 Brown leaf spots

 Brown leaf spots in Reed Palm may be due to two reasons.
 Cut away the affected parts and discard.
 One reason for brown leaf spots is overwatering.
 Keep the soil moderately moist during the growing season but not soggy.
 Water less during the cold season to keep the soil slightly moist as growth is minimal at this time.
-Learn more on how to water indoor plants the right way.

 The second reason for brown leaf spots in Chamaedorea seifrizii is sudden decrease in temperature due to cold drafts.
 Keep it away from cold drafts to maintain an average warmth of 15-270C with a minimum of 120C.
-Check out this guide on understanding temperature for houseplants.

 Related: Bamboo Palm Common Problems and How to Fix Them